 - Behavior: Students should treat both each other and the instructor with respect.
 For guidance, consider these words from the late Justice Antonin Scalia: "I attack ideas.
 I don't attack people.
 And some very good people have some very bad ideas.
 And if you can't separate the two, you gotta get another day job."
 Any behavior that disrupts other students' learning will not be accepted. - Getting help: If you are having trouble with readings, lectures, or assignments, please come see me or send an email.
 The sooner you reach out for assistance, the simpler it will be to resolve your issue.
 I cannot help unless I know about it.
-When emailing, remember to include your full name, course number, and section number in the subject line (e.g., GOVT 2305-003, 2305-004, 2305-005; where 2305 is the course number and 003,004, or 005 is the section number).
+When emailing, remember to include your full name, course number, and section number in the subject line (e.g., GOVT 2305-151; where 2305 is the course number and 151 is the section number).
 This will help ensure a speedy response.
 Communication needs to remain courteous and professional in both emails and course assignments.
 Any disruptive or disrespectful conduct can lead to losing assignment credit and possible referral to the Office of Student Conduct. - Academic Honesty: Adherence to honesty is required of all students.
 Plagiarism and cheating, including copying answers from external sources, other students, or using AI-generated work, are strictly prohibited and may result in dismissal from South Plains College.
 Instances of academic dishonesty on examinations will lead to course failure and may result in further disciplinary action, up to and including dismissal from South Plains College. - AI (artificial intelligence): If there is reasonable suspicion that a student used artificial intelligence to complete their assignment, the student will be notified and must arrange a video meeting with the professor.
 Not attending or failing to explain adequately during this meeting will result in a grade of zero.
-AI can be useful, but genuine learning comes from personal effort. - Electronics: The use of electronic devices and headphones during class is strictly prohibited unless prior authorization has been granted.
-Should it be necessary to make or receive phone calls, please step outside the classroom.
-Students found misusing technology in class will lose the privilege of using these devices for the remainder of the semester.
-Furthermore, research suggests that handwriting notes enhances retention of information.
+AI can be useful, but genuine learning comes from personal effort.